Vintage and Antique Holophane lights.

 Graham and Green offer a fine range of affordable, simple and elegant pendants with Holophane inspired designs.
 The Brass fittings on these modern Holophane interpretations are nicely Antiqued and allow these modern lights to fit well into a period setting.

-Please see here – Graham and Green
+Please see here for the Holophane style range of lighting and other quality home interior pieces by – Graham and Green

 The magnificent Globe ceiling light by Timothy Oulton.

 There are some great Holophane bargains to be had on auction sites, Antique shops and in flea markets.